openshift/training/beta-4-setup.md

 that is not the case.
 The EAP imageStream exists in the `openshift` namespace.
 So we need to edit the resulting `buildConfig` and specify that.

-    osc edit bc helloworld -o json
+    osc edit bc helloworld

 You will need to edit the `strategy` section to look like the following:

-    "strategy": {
-        "type": "Source",
-        "sourceStrategy": {
-            "from": {
-                "kind": "ImageStreamTag",
-                "name": "jboss-eap6-openshift:6.4",
-                "namespace": "openshift"
-            }
-        }
-    },
+    strategy:
+      sourceStrategy:
+        from:
+          kind: ImageStreamTag
+          name: jboss-eap6-openshift:6.4
+          namespace: openshift

+**REMEMBER** indentation is *important* in YAML.

-### Run the EAP Build
+### Watch the Build
-Once done, save and exit, which will update the `buildConfig`.
-Then, start the build as `joe`:

-    osc start-build helloworld
+In a few moments a build will start.
 You can watch the build if you choose, or just look at the web console and wait for it to finish.
 If you do watch the build, you might notice some Maven errors.
 These are non-critical and will not affect the success or failure of the build.

 ### Visit Your Application
-We specified a route when the template was processed, so you should be able to visit your app at:
+We specified a route via defining the application hostname, so you should be able to visit your app at:

     http://helloworld.cloudapps.example.com/jboss-helloworld